Hot Chocolate Mix Recipe

 I'll email this recipe to you, so you can come back to it later!

-To make a mug of hot chocolate: combine 1/2 cup mix with 3/4 cup of hot water or milk in a mug, stir well until frothy and well-combined.
-I highly recommend using whole milk for the ultimate creamy experience!
-An immersion blender or frother can also help make a really frothy mug of hot chocolate!
+Easy peasy!
+To make a mug of hot chocolate: combine ½ cup mix with ¾ cup hot water or milk in a mug, and stir until frothy and well-combined.

 Skip the store-bought packets and instead make up a batch of better-tasting hot chocolate mix at home!
 This is the BEST hot cocoa mix out there, so good you'll want to give it as a gift!